 Another new feature of the 2018 market will be a classical Christmas dinner served before the market opens on Dec.
 15 and 16.
 Ticket sales end a week before the dinners.

-Tickets are $50 for adults and $25 for children 12 and under, including gratuity, service charge, the traditional turkey-and-ham dinner (served family-style), transportation to the event, VIP access to the market and live entertainment by Grammy award-winning artist Louie Ortega and The Magic of Elliot show.
+Tickets are $50 for adults and $25 for children 12 and under, including gratuity, service charge, the traditional turkey-and-ham dinner (served family-style), transportation to the event, VIP access to the market and live entertainment by Grammy Award-winning musician Louie Ortega and magician Elliott Hunter.

 The Cambria Christmas Market is based on the Christmas markets that originated in Europe and date back to the Late Middle Ages.
 Vendors at those open-air holiday markets sold festive food, drink and goods, and the town celebrated with traditional song and dance.

-Cambria’s market offers various craft items, local food and drink, fresh baked goods and treats and the traditional German hot spiced wine, Glühwein.
+Cambria’s market offers various craft items, local food and drink, fresh baked goods and treats including glühwein, a traditional German hot spiced wine.

-According to the website, the market will feature the dazzling light displays; live music every night; access to the Biergarten for music, drinks and food; and visits to Santa (photos with the jolly elf cost more, whether you take them or Santa’s helper does — funds raised by the Santa pictures benefit Cambria’s Homeless Animal Rescue Team and its mission of rescuing and caring for animals).
+According to the website, the market will feature dazzling light displays, live music every night, access to the Biergarten for music, drinks and food, and visits to Santa.
+(Photos with the jolly elf cost more, whether you take them or Santa’s helper does.
+Funds raised by the Santa pictures benefit Cambria’s Homeless Animal Rescue Team and its mission of rescuing and caring for animals).

 While some very limited VIP parking is available for a $25, date-specific fee, most market attendees are not allowed to park onsite, along Burton Drive or in neighboring residential areas, but must instead park at:

 • Coast Union High School, 2950 Santa Rosa Creek Road

 • The former Brambles restaurant, 4005 Burton Drive, near the Burton Drive bridge at the foot of the hill.